MaTriXy/blog/source/_posts/2014-02-09-two-months-with-the-moto-x.markdown

 ## Final Thoughts

 After spending years convinced that I would never leave the Nexus program behind, I'm now extremely happy that I did.
-Motorola has really come out swinging and shown what can be done when a hardware manufacturer focusses on what it does best.
+Motorola has really come out swinging and shown what can be done when a hardware manufacturer focuses on what it does best.

 I would highly recommend a Moto X to anyone looking to get a new phone.
 I think the Google Play Edition is absolutely not necessary since Motorola has stayed so close to stock Android, and that is saying a lot coming from someone who has had Nexus phones for as long as I have.

 Motorola has done a great job with this phone and I hope they continue doing these great things once their sale to Lenovo is complete.
 They're one phone in and already have a loyal user in me.

+Leave a note in the comments if you have your own thoughts or would like to know anything else.